LeandreBl/C-generic-TCP-server/README.md

   for (int i = 0; i < server->esize; ++i) {
     ptr = server->events[i].data.ptr;

-    /* Read from the client buffer and store each byte into <line> until a '\n' or a ':' is encountered */ cbuffer_getbytes(ptr->buffer, &line, ":\n");
+    /* Read from the client buffer and store each byte into <line> until the ":\n" string is encountered */ cbuffer_getbytes(ptr->buffer, &line, ":\n");
     /* Read 4 bytes from the client buffer, into the int */ cbuffer_read(ptr->buffer, &val, sizeof(val));